Jamess-Lucass/validator-go/README.md

 # validator-go

-A validator library for go.
+A simple and extensible validation library for Go.